jailkey/baiser/README.md

 	]
 };
 ```
-And generate the content:
+Now we generate the content:
 ```javascript
 var content = baiser.generate(template, data);
 ```

-Now the value of content looks like this:
+At this point the value of content looks like this:
 ```markdown
 ###￻Thats the Topicﾠ
 ￹‎